GERSON'S SEMINAL TREATISE ON RUMOR-MAKING, PRINTED BY ZELL CA. 1470

 (Cologne, Ulrich Zell, ca. 1470).

 Small 4to.
 Beautifully bound in a later (ca. 1900) full calf binding in Renaissance style with three raised bands and blindstamped ornamentation to spine.
-Boards with three wide ornamental blindstamped borders inside eachother.
+Boards with three wide ornamental blindstamped borders inside each other.
 A damp stain to inner margin and a bit of light brownspotting.
 Early marginal annotations (some of them slightly shaved) and underlinings.
 6 ff. + first and last blank.
 27 lines to a page.
 A large, four-line opening initial in red, a two-line initial in red, paragraph marks as well as capital strokes in red throughout, and red underlinings in beginning and end.
 A lovely copy.

 With the gilt red leather ex libris of John Pierpont Morgan to inside of front board.